zeebe-io/enhancements/ZEP000-project-management.md

 Questions will typically be issues which are meant to generate discussion.
 For example, a team member may open a new issue to propose the adoption of LMDB instead of RocksDB, or to propose rewriting the transport layer using gRPC.
 Once the issue is discussed sufficiently, and a proposal is accepted, then one or more issues would be created instead and go through the normal prioritization process.

 In both cases, issues are marked as stale if there is no activity after a month, and automatically closed after another month of inactivity.

+## Migration

+If the proposal is accepted, we will have to migrate our current backlog to this new proposal.
+Additionally, we may need to start categorizing and prioritizing issues from new repositories.

+> Note that this paves the way for us to have a private, Camunda Cloud troubleshooting repository.

+### Role changes

+As mentioned, there will now be a new role to categorize new issues, and some changes to the medic role.

+#### Medic

+The medic will now have a new duty to root cause new bugs, both from issues opened by users, and from our own error reporting tool.
+They should try to do so before an issue is prioritized.
+If they are stumped, they should first ask for help in the Slack channel.
+If after some time no more progress can be done, they should write up the issue (or add new info), and the issue will be prioritized accordingly and assigned to some for further investigation.
+Ideally the initial root causing should be time boxed to 2-4 hours, but can be shorter if no progress can be made.

+As the medic is the first contact point for incidents, note that these take precedence over root causing bugs (unless related to an ongoing incident, of course).

+#### New role for categorization

+We'll introduce a new role in the team, who will categorize new issues on a daily basis.
+As issues created by the team themselves should be already categorized, this is purely related to external user issues which are uncategorized (excluding the exceptions, e.g. questions).

+### Priorities

+We were previously working on a priority basis with labels such as `Priority: High`, `Priority: Mid`, etc. With this proposal, we'll only be using `Priority: Critical`.

+The first step will be to remove all `Status: Ready`, `Status: Planned`, and `Status: Backlog` from any issues.

+Then, we should migrate the following labels:

+- `Priority: High` => `Status: Ready`
+- `Priority: Mid` => `Status: Planned`
+- `Priority: Low` => `Status: Backlog`

+> To be safe and fast, and so we can rollback if anything goes wrong, we can simply rename labels first.
+So `Status: Ready` is renamed to `Old - Status: Ready`, and then `Priority: High` is renamed to `Status: Ready`, and then `Old - Status: Ready` is removed.

+### Enforcing capacities

+In order to start enforcing capacities, we'll need to shuffle the assigned issues of each developer, as well as close some existing issues.

+#### Developer capacity

+The first step will be for every developer to remove their assignment to any issue which is not currently in progress or in review.

+Once done, if they have no issues assigned and none in progress, they can pick one from the ready column __after__ the capacity there has been enforced.

+#### Ready capacity

+The first step will be to select the issues which will remain in the ready column.
+All other issues will be moved to the planned column.

+#### Planned capacity

+After the ready capacity has been enforced, we apply the same process: pick the issues that will remain such that we are not over capacity, and dump all others in the backlog column.

+#### Backlog capacity

+Once the planned capacity has been enforced, we again make a cut.
+Next, all issues which didn't make the cut that are less than 3 months old will be marked as stale.
+All issues older than 3 months old will be closed.

 # Drawbacks
 [drawbacks]: #drawbacks